-The College of Education supports a diverse and active student population.
-At present, the college enrolls 1,200 undergraduate and 1,000 graduate students for a total enrollment, including non-matriculating students, of 2,200.
+The College of Education and Human Development supports a diverse and active student population.
 Undergraduate majors primarily prepare to become teachers, although some expect to fill other roles in educational settings.
 Graduate programs at the master’s and doctoral levels prepare students for teaching and also for careers as school administrators, counselors, school psychologists, researchers, policymakers and professors of education.

-The college is organized into three departments: Teaching & Learning, Policy, Organizational & Leadership studies, and Psychological Studies in Education.
-Currently, the college offers independently or in collaboration with other schools or departments 31 areas of concentration leading to Pennsylvania state certification.
-In addition to pursuing certification as part of the regular undergraduate program, students may elect a five-year program, which allows them to earn a BA in a content area and an EdM in five years.
+The college is organized into three departments: Teaching & Learning; Policy, Organizational & Leadership Studies; and Psychological Studies in Education.
+Currently, the college offers independently, or in collaboration with other schools or departments, numerous areas of concentration potentially leading to Pennsylvania state certification.
+In addition to pursuing certification as part of the regular undergraduate program, students may elect a five-year program, which allows them to earn a BA in a content area and an MEd in five years.
 Students who have already earned a BA may enroll in a graduate certification program independently or as part of a master’s or doctoral degree program.

 Dedication to Practice

 All programs in the college emphasize clinical experience and practice as a primary means of learning about the profession and acquiring necessary skills and competencies.
 All pre-service teachers and interns in most other fields spend time in our network of cooperating schools with which we have special relationships.
 Our commitment to improving educational practice locally includes:

 - numerous collaborative projects with the School District of Philadelphia and other school districts surrounding our Ambler Campus to provide ongoing professional development and opportunities for advanced education to teachers and administrators;